 A panorama can be created using the Create Panoramic Image dialog.
 The dialog provides an easy way to combine multiple images with overlapping views to create a single, larger, seamless image.
 Before constructing the final image, the dialog will allow you to preview the results.
-Once you are satisfied and click OK, a new project with the stitched panorama is created and opened for further editing in Photopad.

 Opening the Create Panoramic Image dialog